Looking for alternatives to Udemy?

 #2 Well Designed

-Second, I’ve found Teachery’s platform to have a nice minimalist look to it.
-Now don’t get me wrong having all the nice options is great but sometimes all this does is makes things more complicated.
+Second, I’ve found Teachery’s platform to have a nice minimalist look.
+Don’t get me wrong; having all the excellent options is great, but sometimes this complicates things.

 #3 Training

-Finally, Teachery does offer a nice training solution.
-When you sign up as a member you get access to their courses that will teach you everything you need to know about creating your first course.
+Finally, Teachery does offer an excellent training solution.
+When you sign up as a member, you can access their courses that will teach you everything you need to know about creating your first course.

-You won’t have to pay extra for this and you’ll have it for as long as you’re a member.
+You won’t have to pay extra for this; I’ll have it as long as you’re a member.

 Cons of Teachary